ReveredEye/DnDClassClassification/README.md

 The username and password will both be `airflow`.
 The name of the pipeline is `dnd_classification_RFModel`.

-In my runs, airflow for some reason gets stuck if zombie job if you just click manually for the pipeline to run.
+In my runs, airflow for some reason gets stuck due to zombie job error if you just click manually for the pipeline to run.
 A way around this is to run them individually in the shell.
 You can just run `docker run --rm -it --entrypoint bash airflow_docker-airflow-webserver` (or use `docker ps -a` to find the
 `CONTAINER ID` corresponding to the image `airflow_docker-airflow-webserver`, and after running docker compose up get into its shell using
 `docker exec -it <container id> /bin/bash`).
 Once inside the airflow container in docker, run these commands in sequential order